ttarnok/instrument-swap-api/README.md

 Allows you to update an existing user.
 Requires authentication, the given user id in the url path should match the user id specified in the JTW Access Token claim.

-The request body needs to be in JSON format and includes the user fields that need to be modified:
+The request body needs to be in JSON format and includes the user properties that need to be modified:
  - `name` - string
  - `email` - string